emiliedube/w19-360420-machine-learning/Report/ReportkNN.md

 *What makes the measures of **Recall** and **Precision** different?*

+Recall, or sensitivity, is the fraction of relevant data received over the total number of relevant data selected.
+Essentially, it is the fraction of true positives over the overall number of positives.
+Precision is the fraction of relevant data over received data.
+So, it is the fraction of true positives over the number of predicted positives (true positives / (true positives + false positives)).

+These measures are different because

 *What are sensible baselines for each of these measures?*

 *How do the above results change with the **hyperparameter k**?*